-- 2.1 Due to the nature of this RFP and under current conditions, electronic transmission of proposals by electronic mail to the Department of Agriculture and Agri-Food will be the only format accepted. - 2.2 The proposal MUST be emailed to and received by the Contracting Authority named on the cover page of the RFP no later than Monday, 28 September, 2020 AT 12:00 PM EDT. - 2.3 The onus for submitting proposals on time at the specified location rests with the Bidder.
+- 2.1 Due to the nature of this RFP and under current conditions, electronic transmission of proposals by electronic mail to the Department of Agriculture and Agri-Food will be the only format accepted. - The proposal MUST be emailed to and received by the Contracting Authority named on the cover page of the RFP no later than September 21, 2021 at 12:00 PM (noon) EDT. - 2.3 The onus for submitting proposals on time at the specified location rests with the Bidder.
 It is the Bidder's responsibility to ensure correct delivery of their proposal to the Contracting Authority. - 2.4 Proposals submitted in response to this RFP will not be returned.